enisz/igdb/README.md

 After a query is executed, the request information will be stored in the [`IGDB::$request_info`](#request-info) property and can be retrieved using this method.

-The new version of the IGDB API (v4) will return a http response code `429` when you exceed the limit on the database of 4 requests per second.
+> The new version of the IGDB API (v4) will return a http response code `429` when you exceed the limit on the database (4 requests per second at the time of writing this docs).
 The response code of the requests can be fetched from the request info:

 ```php
 $IGDB->game($query);